ConstellationsTonight

 Draco and its famous star Thuban

 Tonight, if you have a dark sky, you’ll be able to pick out the constellation Draco the Dragon winding around our modern-day pole star, aka the North Star, which we call Polaris.
 The image at the top of this post shows Draco as depicted in an old star atlas by Johannes Hevelius in 1690.
 See the circle?
-That circle indicates the changing position of the north celestial pole over a cycle of 26,000 years.
+It indicates the changing position of the north celestial pole over a cycle of 26,000 years.

-The 26,000-year cycle is called precession.
+The 26,000-year cycle is known as precession.
 It’s a slow, smooth wobbling that causes a change in the orientation of Earth’s axis over time.
 Precession causes Earth’s axis to trace out a circle among the stars.
 Thus, over time, Earth’s axis points to various stars, and the identity of our North Star changes.

 Star chart with large circle centered on north celestial pole, with years marked around it.